bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

       synchronous_mode_strict: true

 Kubernetes affinity rules, which include Pod anti-affinity and Node affinity, can help you to define where you want your workloads to reside.
 Pod anti-affinity is important for high availability: when used correctly, it ensures that your Postgres instances are distributed amongst different Nodes.
-Node affinity can be used to assign instances to specific Nodes, e.g. to utilize hardware that’s optimized for databases.
+Node affinity can be used to assign instances to specific Nodes, e.g. to utilize hardware that"s optimized for databases.

-Pod Labels
+### Pod Labels

 PGO sets up several labels for Postgres cluster management that can be used for Pod anti-affinity or affinity rules in general.
 These include: